ybbekele/OpenLANE-Sky130-Workshop/README.md

     <img src="https://github.com/ybbekele/OpenLANE-Sky130-Workshop/blob/main/Images/initialization.png" alt="Logo" width="400" height="300">
   </a>
     <br />
-Then the preparation step for using OpenLANE follows which is used mainly to prepare the environment for the upcoming tasks as shown below.Here we followed 3 steps:\
+Then the preparation step for using OpenLANE follows which is used mainly to prepare the environment for the upcoming tasks as shown below.Here we followed 3 steps:<br />
-  1. use command ./flow.tcl -interactive to run OpenLANE in interactive mode.\
+  1. use command ./flow.tcl -interactive to run OpenLANE in interactive mode.<br />
-  2. use command package require openlane 0.9
+  2. use command package require openlane 0.9 <br />
-  3. use command prep -design <design_name>, which is picorv32a in our case
+  3. use command prep -design <design_name>, which is picorv32a in our case <br />
     <p align="left">
   <a href="https://github.com/ybbekele/OpenLANE-Sky130-Workshop/blob/main/Images/preparation.png">
     <img src="https://github.com/ybbekele/OpenLANE-Sky130-Workshop/blob/main/Images/preparation.png" alt="Logo" width="400" height="300">
   </a>
       <br />

-The next step is running the synthesis of the design under question.\
+The next step is running the synthesis of the design under question.
-This is done using the commmand:\
+This is done using the commmand:<br />
         run_synthesis